kelaraj/linkedin_scrapy/README.md

 linkedin-scrapy
 ===============

-Scrape every LinkedIn public profile using Scrapy (Python)
+An incomplete web crawler which scrapes every LinkedIn public profile using the Scrapy Python library